A bombed building and view of Hiroshima Japan

 Machiko really couldn’t have been more welcoming towards us, so this class felt more like cooking with a friend!
 She guided us through the process of making a full 3-course meal, including a tofu and vegetable salad, karaage seafood, and Hiroshima-style okonomiyaki!
 Hiroshima is actually known for its unique take on okonomiyaki pancakes, so learning how to make them yourself is a must while you’re in town!

-The class costs $108 USD and as cheesy as it sounds, it truly is worth every penny.
-We’ve done lots of cooking classes on our travels throughout Japan, but this one in Hiroshima was the only one where we’ve been able to go and cook in a local home.
+We’ve done lots of cooking classes on our travels throughout Japan, but this one in Hiroshima was the only one where we were able to go and cook in a local home.

 4. Hiroshima bar hopping food tour